hendra-pratama/laravel-zero-deployment-using-github/README.md

 ![enter image description here](https://user-images.githubusercontent.com/5717315/156354326-f61360ab-625a-45a3-8878-76ecc011f88c.png)

-Deployer will ask you a few question and after finishing you will have a **deploy.php** or **deploy.yaml** file but we'll continue with **deploy.php**.
+Deployer will ask you a few questions and after finishing you will have a **deploy.php** or **deploy.yaml** file but we'll continue with **deploy.php**.
 This is our deployment recipe.
 It contains hosts, tasks and requires other recipes.
 All framework recipes that come with Deployer are based on the [common](https://deployer.org/docs/7.x/recipe/common) recipe.

 ### 2. Install Deployer
 In this particular article to save the time you can copy and paste below config and replace your ***deploy.php***